SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

 Using the endpoint <kbd>location/locations</kbd> will return five stored events by default.
 You can use the `max` parameter to specify a higher number.

-In the Device Management application, navigate to **Devices** > **All devices** and locate your microservice tracker.
+In the Device Management web app, navigate to **Devices** > **All devices** and locate your microservice tracker.
 Under **Tracking** you will see a map with the tracked locations.
-You can also develop your own web application and customize a map widget.
+You can also develop your own web app and customize a map widget.
 Refer to [Application library](/web/libraries/#application) in the *Web SDK guide*.

 ![Microservice tracking](/images/microservices-sdk/ms-tracking-map.png)